-Initially, we find out from the scatter plot that social movements might have positive correlation with economic governance—country with higher level social movements might have better economic governance.
-Country might be forced to change the allocation of money into addressing economic or social equity problem when people are engaging in frequent social movements to express unsatisfaction about the status quo.
-Variable needs to be entered into the regression model for further verification.
+From the plot above, we can see that social movements might have a positive correlation with economic governance—countries with higher levels of social movements might have better economic governance.
+Country might be forced to address economic or social equity problems when people are engaging in frequent social movements to express dissatisfaction about the status quo.
+However, this relationship needs to be tested with a regression model for further verification.

 Hypothesis 2: higher level of political activism leads to good economic governance.